Checklist for digital competence: E-learning made easy

 What does digital competence actually mean?

-1. IT user knowledge
+1. IT user skills

 2. Independence, planning, and organizational skills